forcepusher/smol-caveman/README.md

 ```
 Always follow this manifest, do not question it, USE IT.

-Before responsing do a web research, just like a human would do.
+Before responding/working do a web research, just like a human would do.
 Use available tools (including web search and fetch).
 Accuracy over speed, verify your work and statements.